schooltool-project/schooltool-book/source/timetable.rst

 Modeling Your School's Timetable
 ================================

-Certain functionality, such as attendance, is dependent on your creating a timetable in SchoolTool, so that the application knows when sections meet.
+Creating a school timetable is necessary to designate when sections meet.
 SchoolTool is designed to understand a wide variety of school timetables.
-This, unfortunately, makes set up somewhat complex.
+This, unfortunately, makes set up somewhat complex, so if you can avoid it, you should.

+If you are using SchoolTool for attendance, you need a timetable.
+You can use the calendaring and resource booking without a timetable, but you'll be missing out on the school-specific features of our calendar.
+If you are using SchoolTool only as a personal gradebook, you don't need a calendar.
+Some add-on components of SchoolTool, like CanDo, don't require a calendar.

+Set up timetables through the web interface.

 In this section we will walk you through one common example.
-The most important thing in getting through this process is this: if you are asked to choose between something that seems obvious and something that makes no sense to you, take the obvious route.
+The most important thing in getting through this process is this: if you are asked to choose between something that seems obvious and something that makes no sense to you, take the obvious choice.

 In this case, each section meets either at a specific time on Monday, Wednesday or Friday, or at a specific time on Tuesday and Thursday.
-There are three one hour periods on Mon./Wed./Fri. and two hour and a half long periods Tue./Thurs.
+There are three one hour periods on Mon./Wed./Fri. and two hour and a half long periods Tue./Thurs, as shown:

    .. image:: images/tt-table.png

-To start creating a timetable, logged in as "manager," select **Manage** and then **School Timetables**:
+To start creating a timetable, logged in as "manager," select the active school year (in red at the top of the screen) and then **School Timetables**:

    .. image:: images/empty-timetables.png

 Click the **New Timetable** button.

 Give the timetable a name.
-It is a good idea to name it after the school year, in case the timetable changes next year.
+We'll just leave it at default.

    .. image:: images/tt-name.png